The Federal Reserve Banks provide a range of

 The U.S. Treasury offers a wide variety of marketable securities to the public at auction, including bills, notes, bonds, floating-rate notes, and Treasury inflation-protected securities (TIPS).
 As fiscal agent of the United States, the New York Fed is responsible for conducting auctions and all auction-related settlement activities.
 The New York Fed also supports the U.S. Treasury by ensuring resiliency of critical auction functions and compliance with all auction rules and regulations.

-U.S. Treasury securities purchased at auction are delivered to buyers through the National Book Entry System.
+U.S. Treasury securities purchased at auction are delivered to buyers through the Commerical Book-Entry System.
 Participation in U.S. Treasury auctions is open to a wide range of individuals and firms.

 As fiscal agent of the United States, the New York Fed conducts Treasury buyback operations when directed to do so by Treasury.
-Since October 2014, Treasury has directed the Open Market Trading Desk of the New York Fed to conduct periodic small value Treasury securities buybacks for the purpose of ensuring operational readiness.
+The New York Fed conducts buyback operations with the primary dealers.